necrolyte2/beast_whip/README.md

 ## TODO:

-- beagle_optimiser: Somehow also include -beagle_order when there are 2 GPU
+- beagle_optimiser: Put time taken to generate the estimate beside each estimate
 - beagle_optimiser: Output options that will be run so people can see in case they want to exclude some
-- beagle_optimiser: Put time taken to generate the estimate beside each estimate
-- xmlsplit.py: Be able to specify the prefix of output files or default to the original name
-- xmlsplit.py: Needs to change all of the log file names in each file as well so they can be merged together